 Judge Denies Preliminary Injunction Against CA Net Neutrality Law

-A U.S. District Judge for the Eastern District of California denied a motion filed by ISP trade associations last week for preliminary injunction against California’s enforcement of its 2018 net neutrality law.
+A U.S. District Judge for the Eastern District of California denied a motion filed by ISP trade associations last week for a preliminary injunction against California’s enforcement of its 2018 net neutrality law.
 In denying the motion California may now enforce its 2018 Internet Consumer Protection and Net Neutrality Act, pending a final decision in the case (Vol. XVIII, Issue 7).
-The law prohibits ISPs from blocking or throttling internet traffic, as well as from practicing “zero rating.”
+The law prohibits ISPs from blocking or throttling internet traffic and practicing “zero rating.”
 For more information, please contact Casey Lide (firstname.lastname@example.org; 202.434.4186).

 3.45-3.55 GHz Band Rules R&O

 The FCC released a draft Second Report and Order last week that would make 100 megahertz of spectrum in the 3.45 GHz band available for flexible use wireless services via auction.
 The rules that it would adopt are identical or similar to the framework that the Commission adopted for the C-Band auction, including full power and exclusive licensing via partial economic areas (PEAs).
 The Order would also require amateur operators to cease operations in the 3.45 GHz band within 90 days of the close of the auction.
 For more information, please contact Greg Kunkle (email@example.com; 202.434.4178).